holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/00_onboarding/lesson_plan.md

 UCLS Google account to make this appointment or you will not get credit for this assignment.

-SECOND: Go to the main page for this course and navigate into the "Course Documents" folder.
+SECOND: Go to the Schoology page for this course and navigate into the "Administration" folder.
 Click on the "Appointment Calendar" link.

-THIRD: Setup a **FAKE** appointment to see your instructor sometime on either September 16th (Saturday), September 17th (Sunday), or September 23 (Saturday).
+THIRD: Setup a **FAKE** appointment to see your instructor sometime on either September 14th (Saturday), September 15th (Sunday), or September 21st (Saturday).
 This is a fake appointment, so you should not actually come in for it but you should **remember the time** of the appointment.